The Art of Practice and Performance

 Renaissance & Baroque Improvisation and Ornamentation

 This class is for students to learn principles of ornamentation and improvisation between 1500 and 1750.
 It is open to all instruments.
 Students must have a certain command of the instrument.
-There will be an audition for admission to the class.
+Admission to this class is by audition.